nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 **What it does** <br>
-Displays a list of all appointments for a specific patient.
+This command allows you to display a list of all appointments for a specific patient.

 **Command Format** <br>
 `list-appointments PATIENT_INDEX`